mongodb/docs-relational-migrator/source/includes/database-connections/connect-to-db-intro.rst

-This procedure describes adding |a-db| database when creating a project with the :guilabel:`Connect to live database` option.
+This procedure describes adding |a-db| database while creating a project with the :guilabel:`Connect to live database` option.
 After saving a database connection, you can use the saved connection for any task that requires connecting to a database.